"If you can sense it, you can change it!" - Thomas Hanna

 Does Stretching Work?

 When SMA is occuring in a muscle the muscle is no longer under conscious control of the brain.
 Stretching a muscle to lengthen it doesn't bring the brain into the action.
 It is the brain that controls the muscles.
 Stretching a tense muscle will turn on the "stretch reflex" which cause the muscle to tighten more to protect it.
 Instead of stretching we can use PANDICULATION to reconnect the brain to the muscle.
 In order to reset the muscle length you need to make a voluntary, conscious contraction where you contract the tight muscles to a comfortable point and then slowly release and lengthen followed by a complete relaxation.
-By tightening a specific muscle group tighter than they already are, then slowly and mindfully releasing and lengthening them we are able to take back control of the muscles, increasing the range of motion and our ability to use our muscles more effectively.
+By tightening a specific muscle group tighter than they already are, then slowly and mindfully releasing and lengthening them we are able to take back control of the muscles, increasing the range of motion and our ability to use our muscles more effectively. .
 This is pandiculation.
 If we just contract and relax the muscles it will not have the same effect.
 It is through slow release where you are paying close attention to how the body feels that you will be able to reset the muscles.
 (This process engages the brain and brings back conscious awareness to the area.
 Creating a new, more positive movement pattern)